SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 This target is interpreted to cover research about:
 * The preservation of diversity of farmed species/wild relatives (phrases 1,2).
 * Agricultural genetic banks and preservation of tissue (seed, plant, animal) (phrase 3).
-* Benefit sharing for genetic resources and traditional knowledge related to food and agriculture (phrases 4,5).
+* Promoting access and benefit sharing for genetic resources and traditional knowledge related to food and agriculture (phrases 4,5).

 The FAO Second Global Assessment of Animal Genetic Resources was used as a source of terms (<a id="FAO2015">[Commission on Genetic Resources for Food and Agriculture Assessments, 2015](#f11)</a>).
 Central instruments are The Treaty on Plant Genetic Resources for Food and Agriculture, the Convention on Biological Diversity and elaborations in the Nagoya Protocol.